MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 > [!div class="checklist"]
 > - Provision database resources using Azure CLI.
-> - Enable Azure AD administrator in database.
+> - Enable the Azure AD administrator in the database.
-> - Provision a user assigned managed identity and create a database user for it.
+> - Provision a user-assigned managed identity and create a database user for it.
-> - Configure passwordless database connection in Oracle WebLogic offers with the Azure portal.
+> - Configure a passwordless database connection in Oracle WebLogic offers with the Azure portal.
 > - Validate the database connection.

-The offers support passwordless connections PostgreSQL and MySQL databases.
+The offers support passwordless connections for PostgreSQL and MySQL databases.

 ## Prerequisites